 A. Sensory-Friendly Plus! performances are designated especially for people with sensory-input challenges and their families.
 Not only will the production be slightly changed to fit their needs, but the environment of the audience will be quite different.
 The lights in the audience will be raised slightly, allowing for more movement.
 We expect that many individuals with autism and developmental disabilities will be vocal during the performance.
-Trinity Rep patrons who do not require these modifications should try to book into another show to leave room for this special population and their families to enjoy a comfortable, judgment-free performance.
+Trinity Rep patrons who do not require these modifications should try to book into another show to leave room for folks who need it and their families to enjoy a comfortable, judgment-free performance.

 Q. What changes will you be making to the production and scripts?

 A. The beloved stories will not be changing, but some of the technical elements will be softened to accommodate sensitive ears and eyes.
 Lights in the audience will be up for the entire show to allow safe movement in and out of the theater.
 Any haze or strobe lights will be removed.
 Abrupt and loud sound effects will be lowered significantly and the volume will be set at a comfortable level.
 Actors’ paths through the audience will be changed to allow for movement of patrons.
 House management and production staff will be trained to accommodate the special needs of the population.
 Restrooms will be unisex throughout the building.
 The lobby will be a designated safe area for patrons to relax if they are overstimulated.
 We will also allow outside snacks inside the theater to cater to gluten/casein-free diets.
 Our concessions stand will be stocked with some special snacks too!